nwerc/docs/style-guide.md

 - This is a multi-pass problem.
 Your program will be invoked two times.
 - This is a multi-pass problem.
 Your program will be invoked multiple times, possibly more than twice.
 - It is guaranteed that the first pass is ..., and that each subsequent pass is ....
+- For testing purposes, the number and input of subsequent passes will depend on the output of your submission.
 - A testing tool is provided to help you develop your solution.

 Output section: